Russian Barley Pickle Soup Recipe. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Russian Barley Pickle Soup Recipe for Rassolnik with Chicken and Vegetables

 This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

 Before I tell you about this Russian barley pickle soup recipe for rassolnik, however, I have a favour to ask.
 Grantourismo is reader-supported.
-If you’ve cooked this dish or any of my Russian family recipes, our Cambodian recipes, or any recipes at all from our site and you’ve enjoyed them, please consider supporting Grantourismo so that we can keep producing delicious recipes and food stories.
+If you’ve cooked and enjoyed my Russian-Ukrainian family recipes or any recipes on our site and enjoyed them, please consider supporting Grantourismo by using links on our site to buy something on Amazon, such as these cookbooks by Australian chefs or classic cookbooks for serious cooks.
+Now let me tell you about this Russian barley pickle soup recipe for rassolnik.

 Russian Barley Pickle Soup Recipe for Rassolnik with Chicken and Vegetables